-According to the IIT, the network that specifies the content of consciousness in the posterior cortex is actively maintained over the duration of the conscious experience (manipulated here via different stimulus durations).
-By contrast, the GNWT predicts brief, content-specific ignition in the PFC within 0.3-0.5 s after stimulus onset, as the workspace is updated12.
+According to IIT, the network that specifies the content of consciousness in posterior cortex is actively maintained over the duration of the conscious experience (manipulated here via different stimulus durations).
+By contrast, GNWT predicts brief, content-specific ignition in PFC within 0.3-0.5 s after stimulus onset, as the workspace is updated12.
 Activity then decays back to baseline, with information maintained in a latent state, until another ignition marks the offset of the current percept and the onset of a new percept (for example, the fixation screen following stimulus offset).
 Thus, although the underlying brain responses (the workspace update) are temporally discrete (that is, an onset and an offset response), the conscious experience can be temporally continuous, spanning from one update to the next.

-Following the preregistration (Extended Data Table 1; https://osf. io/92tbg/), the IIT would be challenged if sustained content-specific information and activation tracking stimulus duration were absent in the posterior cortex.
-The GNWT would be challenged if transient prefrontal activation (at stimulus onset and offset) was not observed.
+Following the preregistration27 (Extended Data Table 1), IIT would be challenged if sustained content-specific information and activation tracking stimulus duration were absent in the posterior cortex.
+GNWT would be challenged if transient prefrontal activation (at stimulus onset and offset) was not observed.
 These patterns were expected for at least one conscious feature (category, identity or orientation).
 We assessed activation strength as a function of stimulus duration and the informational content of this activation within theory-relevant ROIs.
-For the IIT, both activation and information content were critical predictions, jointly determining result interpretation.
-For the GNWT, activation was the primary measure due to the difficulty of reliably detecting content-specific reinstatement at stimulus offset.
+For IIT, both activation and information content were critical predictions, jointly determining result interpretation.
+For GNWT, activation was the primary measure owing to the difficulty of reliably detecting content-specific reinstatement at stimulus offset.
 The temporal predictions were tested in time-resolved iEEG and MEG data.
 We focused on the task-irrelevant condition as it best isolates neural activity related to consciousness while minimizing confounds (see sections 6.1 and 6.2.9 in Supplementary Information for task-relevant results).

-First, we tested the predictions of theories investigating iEEG neural activation as a function of stimulus duration using linear mixed models (LMMs; see Methods) to model the time course of neural activity in the high gamma frequency.
+First, we tested the predictions of the theories by investigating iEEG neural activation as a function of stimulus duration using linear mixed models (LMMs; see Methods) to model the time course of neural activity in the high gamma.
 Among the 31 patients included, 29.5% (194 of 657) of posterior ROI electrodes and 18.7% (123 of 655) of PFC ROI electrodes exhibited high gamma responses to stimuli (see section 6.1.2 in Supplementary Information).

-In the posterior cortex ROIs, 25 electrodes (out of 657) measured sustained activity tracking stimulus duration (Extended Data Table 3 for electrode localization and section 6.1.1 in Supplementary Information for results of the full model), consistent with the prediction by the IIT (Fig. 3a).
-Of these, 12 electrodes tracked duration independent of stimulus category, primarily in early visual areas (for example, the occipital pole; Fig. 3b), whereas 13 showed category-specific duration tracking (mostly for faces) in the ventral temporal cortex (for example, the lateral fusiform gyrus; Fig. 3b).
-Overall, only a small proportion of electrodes exhibited both category selectivity and duration tracking - for example, just 15% (8 of 53) of face-selective electrodes showed sustained activity as predicted by the IIT, suggesting a sparse neural substrate.
-These responses were mostly localized to the lateral fusiform gyrus, whereas the majority of face-selective electrodes displayed transient activations at stimulus onset across the striatial, extrastriatial and ventral areas (see section 6.1.2 in Supplementary Information).
+In posterior cortex ROIs, 25 electrodes (out of 657) measured sustained activity tracking stimulus duration (Extended Data Table 3 for electrode localization and section 6.1.1 in Supplementary Information for results of the full model), consistent with IIT's (Fig. 3a).
+Of these, 12 electrodes tracked duration independent of stimulus category, primarily in early visual areas (for example, occipital pole; Fig. 3b), whereas 13 showed category-specific duration tracking (mostly for faces) in the ventral temporal cortex (for example, lateral fusiform gyrus; Fig. 3b).
+Overall, only a small proportion of electrodes exhibited both category selectivity and duration tracking-for example, just 15% (8 of 53) of face-selective electrodes showed sustained activity as predicted by IIT, suggesting a sparse neural substrate.
+These responses were mostly localized to the lateral fusiform gyrus, whereas the majority of face-selective electrodes displayed transient activations at stimulus onset across the striate, extrastriate and ventral areas (see section 6.1.2 in Supplementary Information).